Our Mission Statement

 Here at Lostock Gralam Church of England Primary School, we ensure our teaching and learning in English reflects our school vision “Children are at the heart of everything we do and Christ is the light that guides us.”
 John 8:12

 Our children live out our Christian Values (Hope, Respect, Friendship, Love, Courage and Forgiveness) in their English lessons.
 They show friendship and love as they work collaboratively through our mastery approach to reading and writing; this approach nurtures and supports all of our children.
 The children encounter their spirituality as they read a wide range of texts whilst becoming immersed in the story and their own imagination.
 The children are also able to experience awe and wonder through our ‘Wow’ moments where we hook the children into their English lessons through a stimulus, a concrete experience, use of art, drama or role play to provide the why of learning.
+In responding to a poem, story or text, our children are exposed to 'I wonder..' questions or 'How would you feel...' questions and they are encouraged to appreciate the beauty of language and vocabulary that is all around us everyday.
 They also experience great pride when they become an author themselves or complete a book that they have enjoyed demonstrating their love of books and reading!

 At Lostock Gralam, we believe passionately that all children should have a love of reading.
 Books stir the senses, inspire imagination and spark a love of reading that will last a lifetime.
 Reading has a high profile at Lostock and books will be seen around school.
 We have lots of books to choose from and we also subscribe to the Education Library Service which allows us to borrow a wealth of books at any time.
 Our aim is to have every child reading a high-quality text and we actively encourage 10 minutes of reading time each day – at home and in school.
 Each class has an inviting reading corner which is stocked with both fiction and non-fiction texts.
 Children are taught to read through well planned whole-class reading sessions – 1:1 reading is prioritised in EYFS and Year 1, with both whole-class shared reading and guided reading being taught in Years 2 and 3.
 In Years 4-6, whole-class shared reading is taught daily.